H2xDev/GodotVMF/docs/installation.md

 Move the `addons/godotvmf` folder into the same folder of your project and activate it in your project settings.

 ## Config file
 Before work with the plugin create in the root of the project a file `vmf.config.json`.
-If during work you change the config file, you need to click `Reload config` inside the VMFNode inspector to apply changes.

 Default config:
 ```json